Call of the Page offers learning in a number of ways.

-If you are interested in booking but not certain which course is right for you, or want to know when a course is likely to re-run, feel free to email us on email@example.com for some advice.
-If you would like a free 10 minute Skype or phone chat with Alan, without obligation, to discuss the next steps in your writing plans, we would be glad to arrange this.
+If you are interested in booking but not certain which course is right for you, or want to know when a course is likely to re-run, feel free to email us on email@example.com for some advice and info.

-Alan Summers is available for one-to-one tuition, in person, by email, post, telephone, Skype, or a combination of these.
+Alan Summers is available for one-to-one tuition, in person, by email, post, telephone, Skype/Zoom, or a combination of these.
 One-to-one sessions are tailored to suit you, either with Alan setting assignments, or simply giving feedback on your drafts of haiku, tanka or the other Japanese forms.

 We operate with a choice of a fixed-time rate, or alternatively offer a flexible account system, where one-to-one students can send as little or as much work as they like at any time.
 Any time paid for but not used will roll over and be held for the student's next session.

-We normally aim to address students' work within one week of their sending it to us.
-We can normally schedule Skype sessions within two or three days.
+We normally aim to address students' written work within one week of their sending it to us.
+We can normally schedule Skype/Zoom sessions within two or three days.
 We'd be happy to discuss which method of feedback might suit you best.
-Please feel free to email us about one-to-ones at firstname.lastname@example.org but in the meantime, you will find rates and a little further info here.
+Please feel free to email us about one-to-ones at firstname.lastname@example.org but in the meantime, you will find 2023 rates, further info and the booking page here.